 The United Nations Capital Development Fund (UNCDF) has announced a programme focused on encouraging digital financial services in Ethiopia.

-In partnership with the European Union and the Organisation of Africa, Caribbean and Pacific States (OACPS), the UNCDF – the UN’s capital investment agency for the world’s least developed countries – wants to help in particular women, young people and entrepreneurs that have been hit by the effects of the Covid-19 pandemic.
+In partnership with the European Union and the Organisation of African, Caribbean and Pacific States (OACPS), the UNCDF – the UN’s capital investment agency for the world’s least developed countries – wants to help in particular women, young people and entrepreneurs that have been hit by the effects of the Covid-19 pandemic.

 The programme is part of a €14.5m (£12.5m) four-year initiative signed in January aimed at using digital finance as a tool to help the response to the pandemic and economic recovery across numerous African, Caribbean and Pacific countries.

 Since January, the UNCDF has been setting up the team in the country to implement the programme, Endashaw Tesfaye, a digital financial service expert for the UNCDF, told Global Government Fintech this week: “Besides hiring the team, we worked on [an] inception study report that outlines the main market constraints to the development of digital financial services in Ethiopia.”

 The UNCDF will work with the National Bank of Ethiopia, Ministry of Finance, Ministry of Innovation and Technology, the private sector and others to support government efforts in expanding the digital finance ecosystem.

 The UNCDF’s global digital lead, François Coupienne, explained during a video launch event for the programme that it had two broad objectives.
 First, the adoption of policies and regulations that enable wider access and usage of inclusive digital payments.
 Second, the development and deployment of digital financial services by government and private providers using payment services and digital solutions that are accessible, affordable, responsible, reliable and appropriate.